gvwilson/sensibleadventures/cloudherd/new.md

 decided to do.

 His face hardened as she spoke.
 "I don't believe it," he said flatly when she finished.
-"Her Highness is on *our* side---on everyone's side.
+"The most respected is on *our* side---on everyone's side.
 She wouldn't do something like that."

 "So do you think I just made it up?"
 Noxy demanded angrily.